 Public health is committed to Indigenous health through strengthening relationships with Indigenous communities and becoming a culturally safer organization.

-To learn more about why treaty relationships and reconciliation matter in the 2025 Ontario election, visit:
+To learn more about why treaty relationships and reconciliation matter in the 2025 federal election, visit:

 - TBDHU: Truth and Reconciliation Strategic Plan Priority 2024-2027